Alif-B/devops-docker/Docker/README.md

 Docker has many plugins for you to read and write data to and from different storage providers like Azure, GCP, AWS, VMWare etc

 # Docker Networking
-### Network Drivers
+### Contianer Network Drivers
 * Bridge Network - Default Driver.
 It bridges the host and the container with port mapping
 * Host Network - It's directly on the host's network.
 AKA container and the host can't use the same ports
+* None - When you want the container to be completely isolated from any networking
+### Service Network Drivers
 * Overlay Network - Only available for EE and Swarm.
 It connects multiple hosts and their containers together
+* Ingress Network - A type of overlay network that load balances among the service nodes
+* docker_gwbridge - It connects the swarms virtual networks to the docker daemon's physical network
 * Macvlan Network - Containers get a MAC address therefore, they appear to be physical hosts to the network
-* None - When you want the container to be completely isolated from any networking

 * Third party drivers - As it sounds, you can get custom network plugins

 ### Docker Linking